pkarsy/tcpberry/README.md

 This is the PC-side program that performs the upload.

 It is not designed to run directly, it does not accept command line arguments, only environment variables.
 The idea is to have a shell script in a project directory and the script sets the environment and calls the berryuploader.
-The examples contain this shell script to modify and use for your own projects
+The examples contain such a shell script.
+You can modify and use it for your projects.

 The uploader can work with a TCP socket (tcpberry must be loaded on the ESP) or MQTT messages (mqttberry must be loaded).
 Probably you want to have both servers running on the ESP32.